Home

 Variations That Increase Parenting Time

-• The Extended Every-Other-Weekend: A simple but effective change.
-Instead of picking up on Friday, the weekend starts on Thursday after school and ends with a drop-off at school on Monday morning.
-This small adjustment adds two extra overnights each month and gives that parent a slice of the school-night routine.
+• The Extended Every-Other-Weekend: Instead of picking up on Friday, the weekend starts on Thursday after school and ends with a drop-off at school on Monday morning.
+This small adjustment adds two extra overnights each month.

 Comparing Common Weekend Custody Schedules